 Covers costs such as UWSP tuition and mandatory health/travel insurance.

 For the counselors selected, Guy Healy, Japan will provide for the following:

-- Round-trip air transportation from Chicago or Minneapolis (Midwest applicants) and Fukuoka, Japan.
+- Round-trip air transportation allowance from Chicago, Milwaukee or Minneapolis Japan.

 - Round-trip ground transportation between arrival city and camp location.

 - All host family arrangements.
 (Counselors will not be required to pay any fee to host families for room and board.)